johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 # My home multi zone smart heating configuration with the use of Home Assistant

 Date first published: July 1 2021
-Latest modification: July 14 2021
+Latest modification: January 25 2022

 By: Johan F.